FOOD RESROUCES DURING COVID-19 PANDEMIC

 that make it easier for Santa Monica residents to eat healthier.
 In the Market Match program people who receive

-CalFresh (food stamps), WIC, or Social Security will receive $10 in
+CalFresh (food stamps) are eligible to receive $10 in

-Match booth and presenting proof of participation in one of the other food
+Match booth (next to the market information booth) and presenting proof of participation in CalFresh.

 Farmers Market Nutrition Program Women, Infants & Children (WIC)